The concept of emotional intelligence has been around since the 1980s.

 Emotional intelligence is a definable, measurable character trait.

-However, it has long been recognised that the ability to recognise primary emotions, both in oneself and in others, gives a real advantage in both social interaction and work situations.
+However, it has long been recognized that the ability to identify primary emotions, both in oneself and in others, gives a real advantage in both social interaction and work situations.

 Being able to monitor emotions and respond accordingly is certainly a very useful characteristic, promoting empathy in a variety of situations.